cfaddict/stir-trek-2019-cfp/README.md

 ## Acquire new skills fast: A guide to continued learning and personal growth

 A popular Chinese proverb states: “The best time to plant a tree was 20 years ago.
 The second best time is now.”
-Dan Vega, self-taught programmer with 20+ years experience in Software Development, will share life lessons that helped turn his lifelong passion for learning (and teaching) into an exciting career.
+Dan Vega, a self-taught programmer with 20+ years of experience in Software Development, will share life lessons that helped turn his lifelong passion for learning (and teaching) into an exciting career.

 Do you find yourself overwhelmed with a list of things you would like to learn but have no idea where to start?
-In this session we will debunk myths that it takes monumental amounts of effort and time to learn a new skill.
+In this session, we will debunk myths that it takes monumental amounts of effort and time to learn a new skill.
 You will walk away from this presentation with a specific plan on how you can acquire new skills rapidly.